The following types of contributions are welcomed:

 7. Main document should not include names and affiliations of the authors.

-8. A title page which includes the names, affiliations, e-mails of all authors and the corresponding author's name, e-mail, contact address should be provided.
+8. A title page which includes the names, affiliations, e-mails and ORCID numbers of all authors and the corresponding author's name, e-mail, contact address should be provided.

 9. Cover letter, title page, main text and copyright form submitted in separate files.